OfficialLambdax/BeamMP-DraftModExtension/README.md

+# Archived
+The draft mod was supposed to be released mid 2023, but it didnt happen for to me unknown reasons.
+While i have access to the mod, im not the author, so its simply not on me to release it.
+The idea behind it was pretty cool, with its ability to cover the actual path that vehicles took so that following vehicles could profit from a draft through curves.
+And then the ability to bumbdraft and what not.
+Anyway.

 # BeamNG-DraftModExtension
 The Server Script for the Draftmod by Olrosse
 Link: Will be put here once the DraftMod has been released